Criminal Justice Ministry

 One Parish One Prisoner (OPOP)

-Did you know that, roughly speaking, there are about the same number of incarcerated people in Washington State as churches?
-This means there is an available resurrection community for each and every returning citizen, if all our churches would agree to enter into relationship with just one person in prison.
+Did you know that there are roughly the same number of incarcerated people in Washington State as churches?
+Imagine if each of our churches agreed to enter into relationship with just one person in prison.

 Is your parish ready to encounter Christ and become transformed?
 We can equip parishes with orientations, online learning modules, ongoing consultation, meeting structures, resources and materials.